thruthesky/fireflow/README.md

 - When a user creates a post, get recent latest 20 posts and save the post documnet ID with the timestamp of createdAt in `/users_public_data/<uid> { recentPosts: [ { id: postId, timestamp: ... }, { ... }] }`.
   - No need to update(shift and push) the `recentPosts`.
 Getting 20 posts may seem expensive but the post creation event won't happen often.
 So, it would be fine.
-  - Note, the timestamp is saved as unix timestamp.
-So, it will be easier to compare/sort the posts when they are merged.
+  - Note, the timestamp is saved as integer in unix timestamp format.
+So, it will consume less space in document and be easier to compare/sort the posts when they are merged.
   - Note, the post document ID is saved as ID string.
 Not as in post reference.

 - When the app displays feeds of following users,